 Lots of people in the fandom refer to the former witch queen by her real name, Majo Tourbillon, which dispels any of the mysterious and menacing images Sharp and Motto' set her up with.

 Rescued from the Scrappy Heap: Onpu was very much disliked during the first season.
 She used magic to solve all of her problems and even used forbidden magic for trivial purposes such as getting her mother to take her out for dinner in order to avoid having to eat green peppers.
 Although she isn't entirely to blame for her misuse of magic when you consider who her teacher is.
 However, even without magic, she was still kind of a prick and speculated that the reason Tamaki never gets punished by her father is that he doesn't love her and says it out loud in Tamaki's face.
 She does get better near the end of the first season though as the last two times she used forbidden magic was to help another girl with her audition and to save the other girls from being turned into witch frogs.
-In season 2, she whole heartedly joined the other Ojamajos, and her popularity made a significant jump to the point where she was the only other Ojamajo Doremi character who made it very far in the fan-driven 2002 Anime Saimoe Tournament
+Thanks to Character Development starting season 2, and her popularity made a significant jump to the point where she was the only other Ojamajo Doremi character who made it very far in the fan-driven 2002 Anime Saimoe Tournament

 Ron the Death Eater: Some fans prefer to portray Majo Ruka as an outright villain in certain stories due to her being an antagonist during the early part of S1.
 The same could be said of Oyajide due to his role in the second half of Sharp, despite repenting for his mistake.